MeruSphereOss/mvn-plugin-validate-enum-str/README.md

 Please report all the issues to Gitub issues https://github.com/MeruSphereOss/mvn-plugin-validate-enum-str/issues

 ## Contribution
-Please finish your development and create branch then Please crate a Github Issue at Gitub issues https://github.com/MeruSphereOss/mvn-plugin-validate-enum-str/issues with the feature details & branch details.
+Please finish your development and create branch then Please create a Github Issue at Gitub issues https://github.com/MeruSphereOss/mvn-plugin-validate-enum-str/issues with the feature details & branch details.
 One of the Maintainer will co-ordinate with you.